BofeiCHEN/CarND-Path-Planning-Project/README.md

 ### Trajectory Generation
 The trajectory generation is implemented according the video of Project Q&A where the spline libary is used.

-In order to generate trajectory, some waypoints should be chose.
+In order to generate trajectory, **some waypoints should be chosen**.
 Considering of tracking reference state, the staring point could be where the car is or at the previous paths and point according the previous path size:
 ```C++
           //if previous size is almost empty, use the car as starting reference
           if(prev_size < 2)